Modeling group heterogeneity in spatio-temporal data via physics-informed semiparametric regression: Simulation study

+where $\hat{f}$ represents the estimated field.
+The RMSE is approximated over a fine spatio-temporal grid of $27{,}500$ points.

-Figure \ref{fig:f} displays the observed data, along with the true and the estimated nonparametric fields, at some of the considered time instants.
-We can see that \gls{mestpde} better captures the anisotropic characteristics of the field, especially in the last time instants, where the competing methods seem to oversmooth in the central portion of the domain.
-This is confirmed by the RMSE of the nonparametric component, shown in the left panel of Figure \ref{fig:fixed_effects}, where \gls{mestpde} achieves the best performance, confirming that including the anisotropic penalization improves estimation accuracy.
+Figure \ref{fig:f} displays the observed data, together with the true and estimated nonparametric fields, at selected time instants.
+The \gls{mestpde} model more accurately captures the anisotropic features of the field, particularly at later time instants, where competing methods tend to oversmooth the central region of the domain.
+This behavior is reflected in the RMSE of the nonparametric component, reported in the left panel of Figure \ref{fig:fixed_effects}, where \gls{mestpde} achieves the best performance, highlighting the benefit of incorporating anisotropic penalization.
 The last two panels of Figure \ref{fig:fixed_effects} show the estimates of the fixed effect regression coefficients.
-All methods show the same accuracy for $\beta_1$, although they are affected by some negative bias, especially \texttt{TPS4}.
-Regarding the estimation of $\beta_2$, the \gls{mestpde} model yields more accurate results compared to the other methodologies.
+All methods exhibit comparable accuracy in estimating $\beta_1$, although a slight negative bias is observed, particularly for \texttt{TPS4}.
+In contrast, for $\beta_2$, the \gls{mestpde} model provides more accurate estimates than the competing approaches.

 Regarding the estimation of the random component, Figure \ref{fig:random_effects} shows the boxplots of the variance terms $\sigma_\mathbf{b}$ and $D$.
-As expected, all methods show comparable results in estimating $\sigma_\mathbf{b}$, also with similar levels of variability.
-For the precision factor $D$, the \gls{mestpde} and \texttt{MEST-ISO} models provide more accurate estimates, because of a better reconstruction of the noise variance $\sigma^2$.
+All methods exhibit comparable performance in estimating $\sigma_\mathbf{b}$, with similar levels of variability.
+For the precision factor $D$, the \gls{mestpde} and \texttt{MEST-ISO} models provide more accurate estimates, which can be attributed to a more reliable reconstruction of the noise variance $\sigma^2$.

+Section S2 of the Supplementary Material reports additional simulation results comparing accuracy and computational cost under increasing sample sizes, highlighting the favorable scalability of the proposed MEST-PDE.
+These results show that the method is substantially faster than \texttt{TPS4} and \texttt{SOAP4}, while \texttt{TPS} and \texttt{SOAP} are computationally cheaper but significantly less accurate.
+In particular, increasing the number of spatial basis functions for \texttt{TPS} and \texttt{SOAP} is not feasible in practice, as it leads to execution failure, thereby preventing a comparison of computational costs at comparable levels of accuracy with \texttt{MEST-PDE}.
+Additionally, \texttt{MEST-PDE} shows a comparable or better asymptotic computational complexity than \texttt{TPS} and \texttt{SOAP}, and a significantly better asymptotic computational complexity than \texttt{TPS4} and \texttt{SOAP4}.